President and Chief Executive Officer,

-Margaret Spellings is the former president of the George W. Bush Presidential Center.
+Margaret Spellings is the President and Chief Executive Officer of Texas 2036 and is former president of the George W. Bush Presidential Center.

 Previously Spellings was president and CEO of Margaret Spellings and Company, a Washington, D.C. consulting firm that provided strategic guidance to philanthropic and private sector organizations.
 She also served as a senior advisor to the U.S. Chamber of Commerce and was president of the U.S. Chamber of Commerce Foundation.

 Prior to that, Spellings served in a variety of positions in the Bush Administration.
 She is the longest-serving staff member to President George W. Bush.

 She served as U.S. Secretary of Education from 2005 to 2009.
 In that role, she oversaw an agency with a nearly $70 billion budget and more than 10,000 employees and contractors.
 As a member of the President’s Cabinet, she led the implementation of the No Child Left Behind Act (NCLB), a historic national initiative to provide enhanced accountability for the education of 50 million U.S. public school students.

 In 2005, Spellings launched a higher education national policy debate and action plan to improve accessibility, affordability and accountability in our Nation’s colleges and universities.
 Spellings initiated international outreach and collaboration by leading delegations on behalf of the President of the United States as well as overseeing the development and implementation of international education agreements with such countries as China, Russia and the United Arab Emirates.